Dishwashers, Electrical, Small Appliances

 DishwasherYesYes

 GFCI protection is one of the most innovative and vital aspects of electricity in a modern kitchen.
-If you’re curious about how it works and why certain things need it and others don’t, you’ve come to the right place.
+You’ve come to the right place if you’re curious about how it works and why certain things need it, and others don’t.

 What is the Purpose of GFCI Protection?